chouseknecht/adb-up-role/README.md

 ### Ruby gem error

-If you're running on OSX, you'll likely see the following message:
+If you're running on OSX (and possibly other platforms), you'll see the following message:

 ```
 Ignoring eventmachine-1.0.9.1 because its extensions are not built.
 Try: gem pristine eventmachine --version 1.0.9.1